chadpenny/cpenny-portfolio/assignment3_4.md

 I would include more detailed scales and perhaps a key/legend for the use of color.

-Using this feedback, I created my first initial digital design, incorporating more countries, adding a dynamic component, and I added the data from 1990 to tell the whole story of progression.
+Using this feedback, I created my first initial digital design, incorporating more countries, adding a dynamic component, and I added the data from 1990 to tell the whole story of progression. <br>
 Additional Feedback:
-After receiving feedback and digitally creating the first prototype of my new graph, classmates and the same person from feedback 1 gave me additional feedback which I incorporated:
+After receiving feedback and digitally creating the first prototype of my new graph, classmates and the same person from feedback 1 gave me additional feedback which I incorporated: <br>
-1) Color coordinate by continents rather than country.
+1) Color coordinate by continents rather than country.<br>
 2) My graph was comparing mostly countries and then included the whole continent of Africa.
 While I know this is not an apples to apples comparison, I wanted to tell the story of Africa as a whole in the future.
-To help fix this issue, I added the other countries (with the exception of Asia just because the continent itself stretched the x-axis so significantly), and I added the most populuated countries of Africa to the graph.
+To help fix this issue, I added the other countries (with the exception of Asia just because the continent itself stretched the x-axis so significantly), and I added the most populuated countries of Africa to the graph.<br>
 3) I somehow shared my prototype without even realizing I left the x-axis on a logarithmic scale per the default configuration.
-I changed the axis to linear and set the min/max of both axes to the same values for all three graphs.
+I changed the axis to linear and set the min/max of both axes to the same values for all three graphs.<br>

 ## Step 5: Final Solution
 # <center> <u>An Aging World</u></center>